From the Historic Center of Vienna World Heritage inscription:

 Vienna developed from early Celtic and Roman settlements into a Medieval and Baroque city, the capital of the Austro-Hungarian Empire.
-It played an essential role as a leading European music centre, from the great age of Viennese Classicism through the early part of the 20th century.
-The historic centre of Vienna is rich in architectural ensembles, including Baroque castles and gardens, as well as the late-19th-century Ringstrasse lined with grand buildings, monuments and parks.
+It played an essential role as a leading European music center, from the great age of Viennese Classicism through the early part of the 20th century.
+The historic center of Vienna is rich in architectural ensembles, including Baroque castles and gardens, as well as the late-19th-century Ringstrasse lined with grand buildings, monuments, and parks.

 The city of Vienna is a popular tourist attraction.
 It is visited by nearly 7 million tourists annually.
 Meanwhile, it was also once recognized as the top destination for international conventions and congresses.

 The Historic Center of Vienna is a cultural UNESCO World Heritage Site.
 It is one of nine UNESCO World Heritage Sites from the country.
 According to the World Heritage Committee, the urban and architectural landscape of the city center is of outstanding value to that reflects the evolution of this city throughout many periods and centuries.